 Primarily designed for office use, the Bose 700 UC gaming headset has a number of excellent features that will appeal to gamers.
 This device has an adaptive four-microphone array optimized for an excellent sound pick that comes in handy during eSports.
 It works with the Bose Music app, allowing users to change settings related to active noise cancellation and master volume.
 However, the software on this unit is sometimes unreliable, dropping the Bluetooth connection occasionally.

-This headset boasts a whopping 11 levels of noise cancellation, allowing users to precisely customize their gaming or working experience.
+This headset boasts a whopping 11 levels of noise cancellation, allowing users to customize their gaming or working experience precisely.
 An included pre-paired Bose USB Link Bluetooth module provides a dedicated connection to the computer, allowing users to switch between various audio sources effortlessly.
 This headset is optimized for excellent performance on various video communication platforms such as Zoom, Google Hangouts, and Microsoft Teams.
 It has a battery that provides up to 20 hours of runtime.

-From the first pair of noise canceling headphones for consumers to a revolutionary seat suspension system for long-haul drivers, innovation has driven all aspects of Bose’s work to achieve high standards of performance.
+From the first pair of noise-canceling headphones for consumers to a revolutionary seat suspension system for long-haul drivers, innovation has driven all aspects of Bose’s work to achieve high standards of performance.

 Bose creates top-grade audio products that keep psychoacoustics (the study of how sound is perceived) at the forefront, and their headsets are no exception.
 They combine the best features of regular headsets and gaming headsets to give you an exceptional package of best-in-class noise cancellation, SBC and AAC Bluetooth codecs, a slew of on-ear controls, a detachable boom microphone, a hands-free voice assistant, and more.

 (Pro1) Industry-leading noise cancellation and ambient listening mode: When it comes to active noise cancellation, Bose gaming headsets are your go-to.
-They are even better than the Astro A50 and the SteelSeries Arctis 7P at keeping unwanted noises out.
+They are even better than the Astro A50 and the SteelSeries Arctis Pro at keeping unwanted noises out.
 Bose headsets will effectively drown out the ambient sounds if you’re gaming in a noisy environment, enabling you to focus on your game.
-If required, you can always switch to the ambient listening mode to stay aware of what’s happening around you.
+If required, you can always switch to ambient listening mode to stay aware of what’s happening around you.

 (Con1) Lacks virtual surround sound: All the best audiophile gaming headphones today are equipped with virtual surround sound, letting you precisely pinpoint the direction the sounds are coming from.
 Unfortunately, Bose headsets feature only stereo sound.
 However, they can still give you a balanced sound experience for competitive gaming and FPS games like Apex Legends.